Technical features new to Windows Vista: Issues

 A fault in the MME WaveIn/WaveOut emulation was introduced in Windows Vista: if sample rate conversion is needed, audible noise is sometimes introduced, such as when playing audio in a web browser that uses these APIs.
 This is because the internal resampler, which is no longer configurable, defaults to linear interpolation, which was the lowest-quality conversion mode that could be set in previous versions of Windows.
 The resampler can be set to a high-quality mode via a hotfix for Windows 7 and Windows Server 2008 R2 only.

 Audio signal processing

-New digital signal processing functionalities such as Room Correction, Bass Management, Loudness Equalization and Speaker Fill have been introduced.
+New system built-in audio enhancement functionalities called system Audio Processing Objects (sAPOs) have been introduced, examples including Room Correction, Bass Management, Loudness Equalization and Speaker Fill.
 These adapt and modify an audio signal to take best advantage of the speaker configuration a given system has.
-Windows Vista also includes the ability to calibrate speakers to a given room's acoustics automatically using a software wizard.
+Windows Vista also includes the ability to calibrate speakers to a given room's acoustics automatically, as well as setting speaker channels (stereo or more) and setting speaker types (full-range speaker or not), using a software wizard.

-Windows Vista also includes the ability for audio drivers to include custom DSP effects, which are presented to the user through user-mode System Effect Audio Processing Objects (sAPOs).
-These sAPOs are also reusable by third-party software.
+Windows Vista also includes the ability for audio drivers to include vendor audio effects, which are presented through user-mode Audio Processing Objects (APOs).
+These APOs are also reusable by third-party software.
+The APO can be either software-based (fake DSP) or hardware-based (access real hardware DSP).